The Top 10 SaaS Metrics of 2021 with Benchmarks

-Why are metrics and KPIs important in business?
+Why are SaaS benchmarks for metrics and KPIs important for companies?

 Metrics help you use numbers to measure your success.
 Whether you’re on target to meet your goals, or slightly lagging behind, your best bet to mastering your data is by owning a set of key metrics (known as KPIs) that you track regularly.